internshipcloud2020/Ansible-Scripts/README.md

 Terraform scripts

-The Script_Nginx file has not been added.
+The Script_Nginx.sh file has not been added.